pliniker/mo-gc/doc/Project-RFC.md

 # Patent Issues

-I have read through the patents granted to David F. Bacon that cover reference counting and have come to the conclusion that nothing described here infringes.
+I have read through the patents granted to IBM and David F. Bacon that cover reference counting and have come to the conclusion that nothing described here infringes.

 I have not read further afield though.
 My assumption has been that there is prior art for most garbage collection methods at this point.